Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Optimization of Model Parameters

 \section{Optimization of Model Parameters}

-We start with a model where 6 parameter values are wrong, but are allowed to be freely optimized by OSPE.
+We start with the optimization of 6 parameters of a model with starting values with large error.
 In this idealized case, the algorithm has the opportunity to find the true set of parameter values.